Planetaeus/nests-and-insects-metamorphosis/README.md

-a "copyleft license for software and other kinds of works" therefore I assume and hereby declare my conviction that it also covers the contents of the game/ directory, which are not, strictly speaking, "software" in the commonly understood sense of "source code writte in a programming language".
+a "copyleft license for software and other kinds of works" therefore I assume and hereby declare my conviction that it also covers the contents of the game/ directory, which are not, strictly speaking, "software" in the commonly understood sense of "source code written in a programming language".

 In particular, where the word "software" appears in the GNU GPL v.3 ", and for the puproses of licensing Nests & Insects, that word should be interpreted as